Teen Pregnancy Prevention Fund

 The Teen Pregnancy Prevention Fund provides financial support for current initiatives that address teen pregnancy prevention and unsafe sexual practices of teens in Washington County, MD.

-Grants will be directed to programs and education addressing Strategic Community Impact Plan Goal 22, specifically targeting a decrease in teen pregnancy and unsafe sexual practices in teens.
+Grants are typically directed to programs and education specifically targeting a decrease in teen pregnancy and unsafe sexual practices in teens.
 Preference may be given to organizations or programs that offer education and programming to parents of pre-teens and teens.

-Suggested amount for grant application is $600.
+Suggested grant amount is about $600.
 However, requests for other amounts will not be disqualified.
 Applicant organizations must be based in and primarily serving Washington County, Maryland, and have a current 501(c)(3) determination from the IRS.
 Organizations may apply for funding for more than one program; however, each program requires a separate grant application.
-Grants are open now through August 1st.

 Washington County’s vital statistics demonstrate that our county has consistently ranked as having the 3rd or 4th highest teen birth rate in Maryland for many years.
 While the National and State and Washington County teen birth rates have shown dramatic improvement there is still much to be done to impact this issue.